Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 ### 2024-01-15 - Tournament exiting
-Clients now have a tournament_win variable, so they know if they win the tournament or just game - 30 mins
+Clients now have a tournament_win variable, so they know if they win the tournament or just game - 30 mins Fixed the tournament style, now need to fix if not 8 players and have users enter their name - 20 mins

 ## Benjamin Goihman